 Painting your ceiling can add a splash of drama to your room.
 People often stick with traditional white ceilings, but there are times when a touch of color works.

-If you have large rooms with a lot of natural light, you can paint the ceilings in contrast or to match your walls.
+If you have large rooms with a lot of natural light, you can hire painters to do the ceilings in contrast or to match your walls.
 In smaller rooms, you might want to stick with lighter colors on the ceiling, unless you are creating a cozy, soothing environment.